 - The harmful material on the Internet.

-All reports will remain confidential, with only the DSL and SLT sharing information as relevant.
-Spark aims to teach students to understand what is acceptable behaviour and to speak up if they believe they or others are not being treated appropriately
+- All reports will remain confidential, with only the DSL and SLT sharing information as relevant.
+Spark aims to teach students to understand what is acceptable behaviour and to speak up if they believe they or others are not being treated appropriately.

-Clearly identify which pupil the record refers to, leaving no room for mistaken identity.
+- They must identify which pupil the record refers to, leaving no room for mistaken identity.

 - State the name, designation and signature of the person completing the record.